Last Updated on January 21, 2023 by admin

 6. Visit the Puget Sound Coast Artillery Museum

 The best way to learn about the history of Fort Worden is to visit the Puget Sound Coast Artillery Museum on-site.
 The museum is dedicated to coastal artillery history and is located in Building 201 (one of the original barracks).
-Admission to the museum is very affordable, and ticketing information can be found here.
+Admission to the museum is very affordable.

 7. Check out the Port Townsend Marine Science Center